coder7475/my-blogs/deploy_nginx/Deploy_node_to_ubuntu.md

 This will open an interactive terminal that will show you logs and metadata for each process.
 Enter `q` to quit.

-13. Check if the app is working properly using:
+m.
+Check if the app is working properly using:

 ```
 curl localhost:8001